Berea-College-CSC-226/p01-final-project-gloire_project01/README.md

 ### ❗User Instructions
 In a paragraph, explain how to use your program.
 Assume the user is starting just after they hit the "Run" button in PyCharm.
+After hitting the run button in pycharm, a window titled Game of Nim will open.
+In this game, your goal is to avoid taking the last ball.
+Begin by entering number greater than or equal to 15 in the text box,representing the total number of balls for the game, and click Start game.
+The balls will appear on the canvas, and the game begins. on your turn a popup will ask how many balls you want to remove between 1 and 4, enter your choice and then click submit.
+After your turn the computer will play its turn.
+The game continues until there are no balls left, and the player who avoids taking the last ball wins.
+You can view scores in real time, reset the game using reset game button, or click instructions to review the rules.

 ### ❗Errors and Constraints
 Every program has bugs or features that had to be scrapped for time.
 These bugs should be tracked in the issue queue.